Johnson & Johnson shares could rally about 20 percent: Barron's

-NEW YORK Johnson & Johnson (JNJ.N) shares could rally about 20 percent to the mid-$130s as operating improvements spur earnings growth, Barron's said in a report.
+NEW YORK (Reuters) - Johnson & Johnson (JNJ.N) shares could rally about 20 percent to the mid-$130s as operating improvements spur earnings growth, Barron's said in a report.

 Healthcare stocks have taken a hit since U.S. President-elect Donald Trump vowed to bring down drug prices. (ti.me/2gkkFhL)(ti.me/2gaNCsX)